FlandreEnjoyer/FlandreEnjoyer/README.md

 - 💞️ I’m looking to collaborate on bot related projects(duno if i can help tho)
 - 📫 How to reach me: Telegram @MInajeJhvfFGwULAziSHffEvHGMyzJPC
 - 😄 Pronouns: what is this
-- ⚡ Fun fact: Tab should consists 4 spaces
+- ⚡ Fun fact: Tab should consist 4 spaces

 <!---
 FlandreEnjoyer/FlandreEnjoyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.